-My Shark cordless vacuum has a washable filter so I bought a replacement so I could switch out the filters more quickly.
-If you have several dogs or a particularly bad hair issue then you might want to switch out filters after every vacuum.
+My Shark cordless vacuum has a washable filter.
+I bought a replacement filter, so I could switch them out more quickly.
+If you have several dogs or a particularly bad hair issue, then you might want to switch out filters after every vacuum.

 HEPA filters are best